 Now, following are the next steps;

 Decide what you need to learn about your customers: this will help you better understand what will persuade them to stay with your company or to convert.

 How can you convert your leads to make that very valuable first conversion like creating an account, making a purchase or moving from free to paid services?

 You need data to understand what drives your prospects to convert.
 Is it the solution selection or performance?
 Discounts or other incentives?
 Pricing?

 Figure out how to collect that data: either by using behavior like browsing and buying or by asking them directly.
-Additionally, incorporate behavior on both your website and email messages to see what your customers are doing, and not just what they want or choose to tell you.
+Additionally, incorporate behavior on both your website and messages of your email marketing services to see what your customers are doing, and not just what they want or choose to tell you.

 Preference center, email surveys, few pop-up questions on your website, all of these can provide you with insights into what your customers are thinking and most importantly what’s important to them.
 Use this information to inform your email design and choices, so that your emails can effectively help your customers successfully achieve their goals.